 We know that thinking about becoming pregnant or being pregnant can be an exciting, scary and sometimes overwhelming time in a person's life.
-Add in the COVID-19 global pandemic and it can be hard to sift through what feels like mountains of data to make an informed decision about your health and the health of your baby.
+Add in the COVID-19 pandemic and it can be hard to sift through what feels like mountains of data to make an informed decision about your health and the health of your baby.

-With that in mind, we put together a quick Q&A to help you quickly understand the COVID-19 vaccine recommendation from the Centers for Disease Control and Prevention (CDC) for people who are pregnant, considering getting pregnant or who are breastfeeding, possible side effects and why it's important for you – and for the health of your baby – to get vaccinated.
+With that in mind, we spoke with Amber Wood, M.D., a maternal and fetal medicine specialist here at Swedish, to help us understand the COVID-19 vaccine recommendation from the Centers for Disease Control and Prevention (CDC) for people who are pregnant, considering getting pregnant or who are breastfeeding.
+Dr. Wood also discussed with us information about possible side effects and the dangers of COVID-19 to pregnant people and their babies.

 - Evidence about the safety and effectiveness of COVID-19 vaccination during pregnancy has been growing.
 The data suggest that the benefits of receiving a COVID-19 vaccine outweigh any known or potential risks of vaccination during pregnancy.